FADPNet: Frequency-Aware Dual-Path Network for Face Super-Resolution: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{ace} super-resolution (FSR), also known as face hallucination, focuses on reconstructing high-resolution (HR) facial images from low-resolution (LR) inputs.
-FSR plays a critical role in real-world scenarios where LR faces may appear in surveillance videos, historical archives, or mobile imaging.
-Enhancing facial image resolution is essential for improving downstream tasks such as face recognition~\cite{schroff2015facenet}, face alignment~\cite{zhu2016face}, and facial attribute analysis~\cite{serengil2021hyperextended}.
+\IEEEPARstart{F}{ace} super-resolution (FSR) focuses on reconstructing high-resolution (HR) facial images from low-resolution (LR) inputs, which plays a critical role in real-world scenarios where LR faces may appear in surveillance videos, historical archives, or mobile imaging.
+Enhancing facial image resolution is essential for improving downstream tasks such as face recognition~\cite{schroff2015facenet} and face alignment~\cite{kim2019progressive}.

-One fundamental challenge in FSR lies in the long-tailed distribution of image frequency components~\cite{tian2024image}.
-High-frequency parts, such as the eyes, nose, mouth, and facial contours, account for a small portion of the facial area but require disproportionate modeling capacity due to their high variability.
-These regions are particularly sensitive to identity, illumination, and expression changes, making them significantly harder~\cite{gou2023rethinking} to reconstruct than low-frequency areas such as skin, which contribute little to identity-specific features..
-This imbalance results in a performance bottleneck, where failure to recover high-frequency content leads to perceptual degradation.
-However, most existing methods treat all pixels equally, ignoring the skewed distribution of visual complexity and importance.
-This uniform processing strategy leads to inefficient resource usage and suboptimal reconstruction quality.
-While some methods attempt to separate frequency components~\cite{xie2021learning,kim2019progressive}, they often struggle to maintain a balanced representation across global and local facial structures.
+One core challenge in FSR is the long-tailed distribution of image frequency components~\cite{tian2024image}.
+High-frequency regions, such as the eyes, nose, mouth, and facial contours, occupy only a small portion of the face yet require disproportionate modeling capacity due to their variability.
+They are highly sensitive to changes in identity and expression, making them more difficult~\cite{gou2023rethinking} to reconstruct than low-frequency areas like skin, which contribute little to identity-specific features.
+This imbalance creates a bottleneck—failure to recover high-frequency content leads to perceptual degradation.
+However, most existing methods treat all pixels equally, ignoring the skewed distribution of visual complexity, which results in inefficient resource use and suboptimal reconstruction.
+Although some works attempt frequency separation~\cite{kim2019progressive}, they often fail to balance global and local facial structures.